 Picture-Perfect Drone Aerial Photography

-Alex and his team provide custom, high-quality aerial photography, drone photography, ground interior and exterior stills, and video services in Salt Lake City and Utah.
+Alex and his team provide custom, high-quality aerial photography, drone photography, ground interior and exterior stills, and video services in Salt Lake City, Utah and Los Angeles, California.
 Need them to come to you outside of the state?
 They can do that too.

 Alex travels internationally and has flown aerial photography drones in seven countries, so packing up to go anywhere in the states is a snap.
 The team specializes in residential and commercial real estate photography, construction progress photography, scenic photography, and more.
 Their newest drones shoot high-resolution photographs and 4K videos.